top of page

 These are things kids deserve to be: included, considered, unscheduled.
 Hopeful.

 And things they do not: rushed, pushed, tricked.
-Discounted.
+Pacified.

 Growing up is hard enough.